 David W. Lyon

-Dr. Lyon was the founding President and Chief Executive Officer of the Public Policy Institute of California, a not-for-profit, organization dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.
-He served in that capacity from 1994 to 2007.
-Prior to assuming that role, he was Vice President and Corporate Officer of the RAND Corporation.
-Early in his career, he was a regional economist for the Federal Reserve Bank of Philadelphia (1969 – 1972).
-During his career, he has published extensively on social policy, state and local financing issues, and California.
-Dr. Lyon has served on a number of boards and that list currently includes the World Affairs Council of Northern California, the Advisory Board of Asia Society Northern California, and the Board of Directors of the Japan Society of Northern California.
-Dr. Lyon received his Ph.D. and M.C.P. (city and regional planning) from the University of California, Berkeley.
+Dr. Lyon was the founding President and Chief Executive Officer of the Public Policy Institute of California, a not-for-profit organization dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.
+Previously, he was vice president of the RAND Corporation.
+Early in his career, he was a regional economist for the Federal Reserve Bank of Philadelphia.

 Patrick J. Murphy

-Catarina Schwab is VP for development at buildOn, a charitable organization that engages urban youth through after-school programs in the U.S. and builds schools in rural villages in developing countries.
-An Exeter and Princeton grad, Catarina worked for two years as a corporate finance analyst at Montgomery Securities, a San Francisco-based investment bank.
-She worked in venture capital before opening Flicka, a Scandinavian women’s clothing and accessories boutique, which she operated on Fillmore Street in San Francisco until early 2008.
-Catarina is married to Andrew Schwab, co-founder and Managing Partner of 5AM Ventures since 2002.
+Ms. Schwab is VP for development at buildOn, a charitable organization that engages urban youth through after-school programs in the U.S. and builds schools in rural villages in developing countries.
+Previously, she was a corporate finance analyst at Montgomery Securities, later working in venture capital and owning her own business.

-State Librarian Emeritus, Dr. Starr researches California history, history of American culture, urban history and "Americans and the California Dream" captures the enigmatic blend of dreams and hardscrabble reality that defines California.
-His books uncover how the Golden State emerged from the Gold Rush, absorbed the shocks of the Great Depression, and was transformed by the sweeping events of World War II and beyond.
-Dr. Starr is a professional member to the American Antiquarian Society, California Council for the Humanities, California Historical Society and the Smithsonian Library Advisory Board.
-He was honored with the National Humanities Medal in 2006.
-Dr. Starr holds degrees from the University of San Francisco (BA) and Harvard University (MA, PhD).
+Dr. Starr, the state Librarian Emeritus, researches California history, history of American culture, urban history and "Americans and the California Dream."
+His books uncover how the Golden State emerged from the Gold Rush and was transformed by the sweeping events of World War II and beyond.
+Dr. Starr was honored with the National Humanities Medal in 2006.